google/proto-quic/src/tools/gn/docs/style_guide.md

 # GN Style Guide

 [TOC]

 ## Naming and ordering within the file

 ### Location of build files

-It usually makes sense to have more build files closer to the code than fewer ones at the toplevel (this is in contrast with what we did with GYP).
-This makes things easier to find and owners reviews easier since changes are more focused.
+It usually makes sense to have more build files closer to the code than fewer ones at the top level; this is in contrast with what we did with GYP.
+This makes things easier to find, and also makes the set of owners required for reviews smaller since changes are more focused to particular subdirectories.

 ### Targets

-  * Most BUILD files should have a target with the same name of the directory.
+  * Most BUILD files should have a target with the same name as the directory.
 This target should be the first target.
-  * Other targets should be in "some order that makes sense."
-Usually more important targets will be first, and unit tests will follow the corresponding target.
+  * Other targets should be in some logical order -- usually more important targets will be first, and unit tests will follow the corresponding target.
 If there's no clear ordering, consider alphabetical order.
   * Test support libraries should be static libraries named "test\_support".
-    So "//ui/compositor:test\_support".
-Test support libraries should
-    include as public deps the non-test-support version of the library so tests need only depend on the test\_support target (rather than both).
+    For example, "//ui/compositor:test\_support".
+Test support libraries should include as public deps the non-test-support version of the library so tests need only depend on the test\_support target (rather than both).